RareCareWA/.github/profile/README.md

 ## Hi there 👋

-Hello welcome to the RareCare org!
+Welcome to the RareCare org!

 # Colombo Scholarship Students